Muhammad-Faizmf/Muhammad-Faizmf/README.md

 # Hey, I'm Muhammad Faizan! 👋

 Welcome to my GitHub!
-I’m a **Software Engineer** who loves building mobile apps that people actually enjoy using.
+I’m a **Software Developer** who loves building mobile apps that people actually enjoy using.
 I focus on crafting smooth user interfaces, keeping backends fast and secure, and figuring out how to bring the latest AI tools straight to your phone.

 ---